ryanklee/think-taink/docs/problem_statements.md

 - Lack of a framework for understanding and representing semantic space in our KnowledgeBase to support agent individuality in language-based interactions
 - Need for adapting ecological interaction models to language-based interactions in our multi-agent system
 - Lack of scale-free design principles in our ExperimentRunner for managing complex language-based interactions across heterogeneous agents
+- Need for implementing proactive cooperative behaviors in our Agent entities using large language models
+- Lack of frameworks for simulating complex historical scenarios using LLM-based multi-agent systems in our Experiment aggregate
+- Need for integrating knowledge-driven approaches in our multi-agent framework, particularly for specialized domains like autonomous driving
+- Lack of mechanisms for propagating intentions and reasoning across agents using large language models in our ReasoningEngine service

 ## 7. Privacy-Preserving AI in Experimental Settings as a Cross-Cutting Concern